 Platonic Prostitution: Early on in the very first book, Sparhawk hires a prostitute because he wants to eavesdrop on some minor villains who are meeting in the room next to hers.
 The prostitute, a Hooker with a Heart of Gold who enjoys her work, considers herself to owe him a raincheck, which she reminds him about whenever they meet.

-Poor Communication Kills: One of the Eshandist leaders had a problem being understood; when he yelled at his followers to "Fall upon your foes!" they heard "fall upon your swords!"
+Poor Communication Kills: One of the Eshandist leaders had a problem being understood; when he yelled at his fanatic followers, "Fall upon your foes!" they heard "Fall upon your swords!"
 He spent the next several years wondering why he lost.

 Power Glows: The Delphae.
 Bhelliom and Klael in their true forms, too.